Privacy Policy

 - Voice/audio: never stored.
 Audio is processed in real time and discarded immediately.
 No recordings exist on our servers or in the app after processing.

-- Child profiles and content: stories, characters, places, and reading history are retained while the profile exists.
+- Child profiles and content: stories, characters, places, and reading history are retained while the profile is in use, and are never kept indefinitely.
 When a parent deletes a child profile, all associated data is permanently removed.
+In addition, a profile that has not been used for 24 months is automatically and permanently deleted — we email the parent twice beforehand (about 30 days and 7 days in advance), and simply opening and using the profile cancels the deletion.

 - AI-generated content: stories and images generated by AI services are stored as part of the child’s profile.
 Story text is stored with opaque entity tokens instead of real names (see Section 9b), so the stored content is not directly identifiable.
 The prompts sent to AI providers are not stored by us after generation.